-Furthermore, Kellogg is committed to, aligned with, and supports, all internationally recognized human rights as codified in the UNGPs.
-International Bill of Human Rights (including the Universal Declaration of Human Rights) and the eight International Labour Organization (ILO) core conventions as set out in the Declaration on Fundamental Principles and Rights at Work.
-As signatories, we are also committed to upholding the ten principles of the United Nations Global Compact and the Women's Empowerment Principles.
-We also reference and follow the OECD Guidelines for Multinational Enterprises.
-Kellogg believes these rights are inherent for all human beings and we acknowledge that they are interrelated, interdependent, and indivisible.
-We are committed to ensuring our operations do not infringe upon the human rights of others and that should adverse impacts be discovered, we will seek remediation aligned with Kellogg policies, international standards, and the expectations of our customers, consumers, and stakeholders.
+Furthermore, Kellogg supports all internationally recognized human rights as codified in the UNGPs, International Bill of Human Rights (including the Universal Declaration of Human Rights) and the eight International Labour Organization (ILO) core conventions as set out in the Declaration on Fundamental Principles and Rights at Work.

+As signatories, we are also committed to upholding the ten principles of the United Nations human beings and we acknowledge that they are interrelated, interdependent and indivisible.
+We are committed to ensuring our operations do not infringe upon the human rights of others and that, should adverse impacts be discovered, we will seek remediation aligned with our policies, international standards, and the expectations of our customers, consumers and stakeholders